CarlosRanara/nvim/README.md

-# Neovim Configuration by Carlos Ranara
+# Neovim Configuration by Callo

 This is a custom Neovim configuration primarily tailored for **C and C++ development**.
 It includes essential plugins for LSP support, autocompletion, automatic pairs, and a visually appealing theme.